 For a conventional refinance the lender requires an appraisal and documentation regarding the borrower’s income and assets.
 This program is different than the FHA and VA streamline refinance programs, where neither an appraisal nor income documentation is required.

 A common question is whether a conventional streamline refinance program is available.
-Although technically there are no conventional streamline refinance programs, the HARP program comes close: most HARP loans do not require an appraisal, and most lenders request very little income documentation.
+Although technically there are no conventional streamline refinance programs, the HIRO program comes close: many HIRO loans do not require an appraisal, and most lenders request very little income documentation.

 The Home Affordable Refinance Program (HARP) is often considered a conventional streamline program due to its easier qualification process.